DurgaPrasadWebDev/lorawan-stack/doc/content/reference/webhook-templates/instantiation.md

 - Authorization: Bearer {token}
 ```

-The user has filled in the value of `token` with `Zpdc7jWMvYzVTeNQ`.
-The resulting webhook will contain a header named `Authorization` with the value `Bearer Zpdc7jWMvYzVTeNQ`.
+If the user has filled in the value of `token` with `Zpdc7jWMvYzVTeNQ`, then the resulting webhook will contain a header named `Authorization` with the value `Bearer Zpdc7jWMvYzVTeNQ`.

 ## Instantiation of URLs and Paths